-Kempas is a rather solid type of hardwood originating from Indonesia and Malaysia that is often used for flooring.
-Its botanical name is Koompassia malaccensis.
+Kempas is a solid, durable hardwood originating from Indonesia and Malaysia that is often used for flooring.
+Kempas' botanical name is Koompassia malaccensis.

 Translated, this means that kempas is in the moderately-hard range for hardwood.
 If this helps you formulate a picture, it is also used for railroad ties and cabinetry.
 Keep in mind, though, that hardness is not everything.
 Hard flooring is more difficult to install and, naturally, more expensive.

 Kempas begins as a reddish- or pinkish-brown and, with finishing, darkens to a deeper red-brown.
 From a distance, finished kempas looks almost like certain types of ordinary hardwoods, even red oak.
 Yet upon closer examination, it does prove to have an attractive coarse-grained look with a medium interlocking grain.

-- Difficult to Work With - Flooring installers report that this wood is hard to cut, hard to nail.
+- Workability: Flooring installers report that this wood is hard to cut, hard to nail.
 In other words, you may have floor installers who hesitate at working with kempas or who may add a surcharge.
-In fact, it is often recommended that installers pre-bore it before nailing--a time-consuming process.
+In fact, it is often recommended that installers pre-bore it before nailing, and this can be a time-consuming process.

 - Acidity: Kempas has a high level of acidity which can degrade metals.

 In terms of cost, kempas is about in line with other types of high-grade hardwood flooring.
-For solid kempas, you might expect to pay in the range of $9 to $10 per square foot.
-For engineered wood kempas flooring, you will pay slightly more, around $10 to $11 per square foot.
+For solid kempas, expect to pay in the range of $10 to $15 per square foot.
+For engineered wood kempas flooring, you will pay slightly more, around $12 to $18 per square foot.

 Manufacturers and Retailers